MechWarriorOnline/issue-tracker/README.md

 * Search through the existing issues to make sure it hasn't already been reported.
 Seriously, do this!
 * Click on the New Issue button, which looks like this:
 ![](https://help.github.com/assets/images/help/issues/new_issues_button.png).
 * If reporting a bug, include all the details that PGI devs might possibly need in order to reproduce your bug.
+If it can't be reproduced, it can't be fixed!
-* If reporting a QoL suggestion, explain the exact part of the User Interface that you are referring to, the difficulty invovled in using that part of the UI, and your specific suggestion to improve it.
+* If reporting a QoL suggestion, explain the exact part of the User Interface that you are referring to, the difficulty involved in using that part of the UI, and your specific suggestion to improve it.

 ---